 UI Designer Deliverables

-They need to combine their technical expertise with design principles to create a user experience that attracts users and engages them enough to keep them returning.
+They combine technical skills with design principles to create an experience that attracts users and keeps them coming back.

 Career Prospects and Salary